Onychomycosis: Other

-Other causative pathogens include Candida and nondermatophytic molds, in particular members of the mold genus Scytalidium (name recently changed to Neoscytalidium), Scopulariopsis, and Aspergillus.
+Other causative pathogens include Candida and nondermatophytic molds, in particular members of the mold genus Neoscytalidium (previously called Scytalidium), Scopulariopsis, and Aspergillus.

 Candida species mainly cause fingernail onychomycosis in people whose hands are often submerged in water.
 Scytalidium mainly affects people in the tropics, though it persists if they later move to areas of temperate climate.

 Other molds more commonly affect people older than 60 years, and their presence in the nail reflects a slight weakening in the nail's ability to defend itself against fungal invasion.

-Nail injury and nail psoriasis can cause damaged toenails to become thick, discolored and brittle.
+Nail injury and nail psoriasis can cause damaged toenails to become thick, discolored, and brittle.

 Risk factors

-Advancing age (usually over the age of 60) is the most common risk factor for onychomycosis due to diminished blood circulation, longer exposure to fungi, nails which grow more slowly and thicken, and reduced immune function increasing susceptibility to infection.
+Advancing age (usually over the age of 60) is the most common risk factor for onychomycosis due to diminished blood circulation, longer exposure to fungi, nails that grow more slowly and thicken, and reduced immune function, increasing susceptibility to infection.
 Nail fungus tends to affect men more often than women and is associated with a family history of this infection.

 Other risk factors include perspiring heavily, being in a humid or moist environment, psoriasis, wearing socks and shoes that hinder ventilation and do not absorb perspiration, going barefoot in damp public places such as swimming pools, gyms and shower rooms, having athlete's foot (tinea pedis), minor skin or nail injury, damaged nail, or other infection, and having diabetes, circulation problems, which may also lead to lower peripheral temperatures on hands and feet, or a weakened immune system.

 Diagnosis

 The diagnosis is generally suspected based on the appearance and confirmed by laboratory testing.
-The four main tests are a potassium hydroxide smear, culture, histology examination, and polymerase chain reaction.
+The four main tests are a KOH (potassium hydroxide) smear, culture, histology examination, and polymerase chain reaction.
 The sample examined is generally nail scrapings or clippings.
-These being from as far up the nail as possible.
+These are from as far up the nail as possible.

 Nail plate biopsy with periodic acid-Schiff stain appear more useful than culture or direct KOH examination.
 To reliably identify nondermatophyte molds, several samples may be necessary.